 Washington D.C.
 Clergy Sexual Abuse Attorneys

 Are you the victim of clergy sexual abuse in Washington, D.C, and harmed by a priest, clergy member, or church officials?
-The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, can provide immediate legal advice to file a victims' compensation claim.
-Contact us today at (888) 424-5757 (toll-free phone call) to schedule a free consultation.
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, can provide immediate legal advice to file a victims’ compensation claim.
+Contact us today at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free consultation.

 Washington Clergy Sexual Assault Lawsuit Attorneys

-If you are the victim of abuse in D.C. and are ready to come forward, contact our law firm to learn more about your legal rights and how you can file a lawsuit against the Roman Catholic Church and clergy members that harmed you.
+If you are the victim of sexual abuse in D.C. and are ready to come forward, contact a clergy abuse lawyer with our law firm to learn more about your legal rights and how you can file a lawsuit against the Roman Catholic Church and clergy members that harmed you.